 No other industry is measured so closely or emotionally as selling ammunition.
 Any and all products in this space, even remotely linked to the firearms trade, are regulated by local and federal laws.
 Potential entrepreneurs will find that in order to do business, they will need an understanding of ammunition laws by state, federal ammunition laws, and regulation.
 Making decisions about their website, shipping policies, and gun friendly merchant account with that in mind will be easier to ensure long term success.
 So what is the first step to finding out how to sell ammo?
 The laws.

-Ammunition Laws by State
+Federal Ammunition Laws by State

+Gun laws vary greatly by state.
 The first step in how to sell ammo is to know anti-gun laws from the states where you plan to retail your products.
 There are plenty of state scorecard websites, offering firearm policies for each one.
 California and Connecticut have the most restrictive laws, while Arizona and Kansas are the least restrictive.
 Licensed ammo vendors in some states are also required to report sales records to the appropriate state department.
 This requires more time and effort on behalf of the business owner.
 For this reason, a majority of experienced firearm retailers also advise that it may be important to have an attorney on retainer.

 Do your research on the state that you will be selling from and to.
 It will make all of the difference in how to sell ammo in those areas.
-Take a look below for a beginners guide to ammunition requirements state-by-state.
+Take a look below for a beginner’s guide to ammunition requirements state-by-state.

 As of now, the federal regulations on online sales of ammunition are not lengthy, though that will likely change in the near future.

 - Prohibited Purchaser Categories.
 The same regulations that govern firearm purchases, also cover ammo.
 This means that the sale of ammunition to persons convicted of certain crimes, are subject to court orders concerning domestic violence, or have court orders concerning a serious mental condition, is illegal.
-On a federal level, though, it is not a requirement to run a background check on customers to see if they call into the prohibited purchaser category – that would be handled on the state level.
+On a federal level, though, it is not a requirement to run a background check on customers to see if they fall into the prohibited purchaser category – that would be handled on the state level.

 - Minimum Age Requirements.
 The same regulations that govern firearm purchases, also cover ammunition in this case as well.
 Depending on the state, this can be anywhere between 18-21.
 Again, federally, it is not a requirement to run a background check on customers to determine their age.